DECSResearch/red_team_network_scripts/README.md

    - Ensure target is using the expected protocol
    - Check if target validates input values
    - Try different frequency pattern with larger magnitude

+## TCP Flag Injection

+TCP flags (e.g., NULL or Xmas scans) are injected into the network to analyze how the target responds, which can reveal operating system details or firewall behavior.
+Malformed packets may be used to confuse stateful packet inspectors or to disrupt established connections (for example, using a combination like FIN+RST to force unusual session termination).

+Classification rational: The unusual TCP flag combinations —by their nature of being intentionally malformed or contradictory—are used as a form of packet injection.
+This injection is aimed at eliciting abnormal behaviors from the target’s network stack or security devices, rather than overwhelming them with traffic (flooding) or pretending to be someone else (impersonation).